 Commodity Purchases and Sales - In the normal course of our operations, we purchase and sell commodities.
 We use derivatives to manage the associated risks and to optimize profits.
-As of December 31, 2014, net derivative positions related to these activities included:
+As of December 31, 2015, net derivative positions related to these activities included:

-- An average of 269,400 barrels per day net long position (total of 8.4 million barrels) associated with our crude oil purchases, which was unwound ratably during January 2015 to match monthly average pricing. - A net short time spread position averaging approximately 20,500 barrels per day (total of 10.0 million barrels), which hedges a portion of our anticipated crude oil lease gathering purchases through June 2016. - An average of 33,600 barrels per day (total of 11.2 million barrels) of crude oil grade spread positions through December 2015.
-These derivatives allow us to lock in grade basis differentials. - A net short position of approximately 28.1 Bcf through April 2016 related to anticipated sales of natural gas inventory and base gas requirements. - A net short position of approximately 9.3 million barrels through March 2017 related to the anticipated sales of our crude oil, NGL and refined products inventory. - A long position of 32,400 barrels per day (total of 1.0 million barrels) through February 2015 related to anticipated crude oil linefill requirements.
+- An average of 92,100 barrels per day net long position (total of 2.9 million barrels) associated with our crude oil purchases, which was unwound ratably during January 2016 to match monthly average pricing. - A net short time spread position averaging 11,500 barrels per day (total of 5.6 million barrels), which hedges a portion of our anticipated crude oil lease gathering purchases through April 2017. - An average of 8,000 barrels per day (total of 3.7 million barrels) of crude oil grade spread positions through December 2016.
+These derivatives allow us to lock in grade basis differentials. - A net short position of 18.9 Bcf through May 2016 related to anticipated sales of natural gas inventory and base gas requirements. - A net short position of 29.7 million barrels through January 2018 related to anticipated net sales of our crude oil and NGL inventory.

-Pipeline Loss Allowance Oil - As is common in the pipeline transportation industry, our tariffs incorporate a loss allowance factor that is intended to offset losses due to evaporation, measurement and other losses in transit.
+Pipeline Loss Allowance Oil - As is common in the pipeline transportation industry, our tariffs incorporate a loss allowance factor that is intended to, among other things, offset losses due to evaporation, measurement and other losses in transit.
 We utilize derivative instruments to hedge a portion of the anticipated sales of the allowance oil that is to be collected under our tariffs.
-As of December 31, 2014, our PLA hedges included a net short position for an average of approximately 1,300 barrels per day (total of 0.4 million barrels) through December 2015 and a long call position of approximately 0.8 million barrels through December 2016.
+As of December 31, 2015, our material PLA hedges included a long call option position of approximately 1.6 million barrels through December 2018.

 Natural Gas Processing/NGL Fractionation - We purchase natural gas for processing and operational needs.
 Additionally, we purchase NGL mix for fractionation and sell the resulting individual specification products (including ethane, propane, butane and condensate).
 In conjunction with these activities, we hedge the price risk associated with the purchase of the natural gas and the subsequent sale of the individual specification products.
-As of December 31, 2014, we had a long natural gas position of approximately 26.1 Bcf through December 2016, a short propane position of approximately 4.1 million barrels through December 2016, a short butane position of approximately 1.2 million barrels through December 2016 and a short WTI position of approximately 0.4 million barrels through December 2016.
-In addition, we had a long power position of 0.4 million megawatt hours which hedges a portion of our power supply requirements at our natural gas processing and fractionation plants through December 2016.
+As of December 31, 2015, we had a long natural gas position of 5.7 Bcf through December 2016, a short propane position of 1.2 million barrels through December 2016, a short butane position of 0.4 million barrels through December 2016 and a short WTI position of 0.1 million barrels through December 2016.
+In addition, we had a long power position of 0.4 million megawatt hours which hedges a portion of our power supply requirements at our Canadian natural gas processing and fractionation plants through December 2018.

-To the extent they qualify and we decide to make the election, all of our commodity derivatives for which we elect hedge accounting are designated as cash flow hedges.
 Physical commodity contracts that meet the definition of a derivative but are ineligible, or not designated, for the normal purchases and normal sales scope exception are recorded on the balance sheet at fair value, with changes in fair value recognized in earnings.
-We have determined that substantially all of our physical purchase and sale agreements qualify for the normal purchases and normal sales scope exception.
+We have determined that substantially all of our physical commodity contracts qualify for the normal purchases and normal sales scope exception.